Virginia Counseling Degrees & Licenses

 Old Dominion University – Darden College of Education & Professional Studies

-Students in the clinical mental health counseling program at Old Dominion can travel abroad to Italy and Ireland for select classes.
+Students in Old Dominion’s clinical mental health counseling program can travel abroad to Italy and Ireland for select classes.
 Students in good standing can take the national counselor licensing exam before graduating.
-These courses are not offered online, but in late afternoons and evenings to allow students with responsibilities during the day to participate as much as possible.
+These courses are not offered online but in late afternoons and evenings to allow students with responsibilities during the day to participate as much as possible.

 Two specializations, clinical mental health counseling and school counseling, are available in the program.
 School counseling students who wish to become Licensed Professional Counselors (LPCs) in Virginia may take three additional courses to achieve this license.
 Students in both tracks take foundational counseling courses, then five school counseling courses and 600 hours of internship.